 After my epiphany about blocking schemes, I decided to have different blocking rules for different plays and also add tags for the TE blocks.
 And, this year I am adding tags to our running backs to make certain blocks on their fakes.

-The main blocking rules and schemes I am using this year are:
+The main blocking schemes and blocking rules that I am using this year are: